-- Articles providing a venue for exchanging ideas and resources valuable to the chemical education community.
+- Articles provide a venue for exchanging ideas and resources valuable to the chemical education community.
 Topics relevant to teaching and learning chemistry at the precollege and introductory college levels are welcome.
+Peer reviewed.

 - Blogs provide an opportunity for sharing less formal ideas, suggestions and concerns.
-Blog posts and comments are mediated.
-Comments must be approved by ChemEd X admin as appropriate before becoming live for readers.
+Blog posts are mediated, but not peer reviewed.

-- Demonstrations of chemical phenomena with reliable instructions that educators can emulate to engage students’ interest
+- Demonstrations of chemical phenomena with reliable instructions that educators can emulate to engage students’ interest.
+Peer reviewed.

 - Conceptual and Data Based Assessment Questions to assess conceptual understanding and skills along with basic content.